This is how a real life photography session goes:

-What do you love about your family, kids, the dog, and your life at this moment?
+Sure we can talk about all the things you love about your family, kids, the dog, and your life at this moment.
 I bet you could give me a pretty long list (well on a good day anyway).
 You could quickly think of funny stories, the things that make you melt, or the moment you wanted to pull your hair out.
+All those things are awesome!
+We can also talk about baseball, the neighborhood gossip, or nothing at all.

 What do you think when you hear that?